TAGGED AS: animated, Animation, Disney, Disney Plus, movies, Pixar, streaming, Walt Disney Pictures

 Below, we’ve gathered details for some of the Disney and Disney-associated films that are expected to hit in the next few years.
-We’ll add to this list as more information becomes available, especially in regards to the speculation surrounding Marvel and Pixar movies still waiting release dates – and, in some cases, titles.
+We’ll add to this list as more information becomes available, especially in regard to the speculation Pixar movies still waiting release dates.

 Below, you’ll find the Disney-produced projects that have locked release dates – for now.
 Expect some of the dates to shift as announcements are made.
 We’ll keep this list updated so you’re always on top of what’s coming up.
 We’ve also noted which of these are 20th Century Studios and Searchlight Pictures releases.